Why Does Everyone Have An LED Mask Right Now?

 What’s the difference between at-home LED masks and those in dermatology clinics?

 Not all LED devices are made the same.
 “Most skincare clinics use devices such as the Dermalux Flex MD,” explains Lartey.
 A dome-shaped portable machine that boasts blue, red and infrared light at varying wavelengths, it is medically CE certified, which means that it meets the European Union’s health and safety requirements.
-It's also expensive, coming in at just under £2,000.
+It's also expensive, coming in $2,569.
 “The main difference [between this and an at-home mask] would be the number of bulbs and the variety of wavelengths,” Lartey says.

 AdvertisementADVERTISEMENT

 Lartey believes that at-home devices — when used properly and consistently — can be just as effective as professional treatments.
 “LED devices would be my personal first choice in a skincare device as there is data to back up product claims,” says Lartey, who rates the Dermalux Flex MD.
-If you’d rather spend less, she also uses and likes the new Shark CryoGlow, £269.99.
-“This also contains all three light colours [blue, red and infrared] as well as an LCD display screen to monitor your treatments, a comfortable strap to keep the mask on your head and a really cool feature that I haven't seen on other devices: under-eye cooling pads,” says Lartey.
+If you’d rather spend less, she also uses and likes the new Shark CryoGlow, not yet available in the US.
+“This also contains all three light colors [blue, red and infrared] as well as an LCD display screen to monitor your treatments, a comfortable strap to keep the mask on your head and a really cool feature that I haven't seen on other devices: under-eye cooling pads,” says Lartey.

 Are LED masks safe?